-David and Chris were in Atlanta a few months ago at the Academy of VA Pension Planners.
+David was in Atlanta a few months ago at the Academy of VA Pension Planners.
 It’s one of many professional organizations that David belongs to in order to make sure the firm serves our clients better than anyone else.
 The AVAPP solely focuses on helping Veterans, and their families, get the benefits they earned in service to their country.

 Did you know that only 28% of Veterans who qualify use their benefits?
 And as one of the only law firms in Central Illinois to be accredited by the VA, we want to make sure that everyone who has served our country gets to age with dignity and receive the best care possible.